Hi guys!

 Cook the udon noodles by following the directions of the package you are using.

-Rinse the noodles under running cold water then hot water for last 10 seconds.
-Also boil 4 cups water for the soup.
+Rinse the noodles under running cold water for 10 seconds and then hot water for the last 10 seconds.
+Also, boil 4 cups of water for the soup.

 This is my favorite udon noodles, you can find at Japanese/Asian grocery frozen section!

-In a serving bowl, place tsuyu- Japanes soup base and 2 cups boiling water.
+In a serving bowl, place tsuyu- Japanese soup base and 2 cups boiling water.

-Tsuyu is great short cut for Japanese hot/cold sup recipes!
+Tsuyu is a great shortcut for Japanese hot/cold sup recipes!

-Depending on the brand or type of tsuyu, the ratio can be different so please check and follow the direction of the tsuyu bottle you are suing.
+Depending on the brand or type of tsuyu, the ratio can be different, so please check and follow the directions of the tsuyu bottle you are using.

 Mine was 1 part tsuyu to 6 parts water.

-Add the udon noodles, then top with the sweet beef, the tempura flakes, green onions and lastly the egg.
-Just simply crack the egg right top of the udon.
+Add the udon noodles, then top with the sweet beef, tempura flakes, green onions, and lastly, the egg.
+Crack the egg right on top of the udon.

 Sprinkle some shichimi- Japanese 7 spices if you like to and enjoy!